When sex is a step too far...

 So are you too much or not enough?

-I bet at some point in your life you’ve been told either that you’re too much (too loud, too opinionated, too fat, too showy, too out there…) or not enough (not speaking up enough, not showing your real self enough, not pretty enough, not clever enough).
+I bet at some point in your life you’ve been told either that you’re too much (too loud, too opinionated, too fat, too showy, too out there…) or not enough (not speaking up enough, not pretty enough, not clever enough).
 You may even have been told you’re too much AND not enough by different people.
 Or the same person at different times!
 The truth is, you can’t please everyone.
 Whilst that’s a truism, why is it that we still try so hard to be liked by everyone?
 What I really want to know is: do you please yourself?
 And how do we do that in times of uncertainty when everything feels out of our control?

 Most teachers value imagination in children.
 Not my teacher when I was eight years old.
 I had written a detailed story about lions and elephants, and the teacher called my mum over at the end of school to say (with an eye roll), “Tessa, has an inflated imagination.
 This was supposed to be a story about a real experience.”
 Can you be too imaginative?
-You can be accused of lying.
 Thanks to my mama bear defending me, my love of writing was unharmed.
 But a need to rein in my experiences for fear of others disbelieving me was born.
 We had not long returned from Malawi, living half an hour from safari heaven.

 I wonder if you can think of defining moments when you were a child that changed how you presented yourself to the world?
 A moment when you were made to feel that you were too much: taking up too much space and should just make yourself a little smaller to be ok (or safe).
 Or a moment when you felt that you were considered lacking in some way and not worthy to be considered an equal, and so should just stay small and out of the way.
 It may be that you’re a highly sensitive person (like me) and are much more affected by these moments than others in your family or friendship group seem to be.
 How can we build resiliency, particularly in times of uncertainty when it’s not clear what is needed to be safe in life?